 By the end of this course, participants will master the building of two moderately complex budgets and will keep the step-by-step documentation and Excel templates for use in developing similar budgets in their own positions.
 Budget attributes covered in this course include:

 - Internal cost share with PIs from multiple departments,

 Schedule and Requirements

-Attendees for this course will need to submit an application so that the course design team members can evaluate readiness for participating in class discussions, budget building exercises and homework.
+Attendees for this course will need to submit an application so the course design team members can evaluate readiness for participating in class discussions, budget building exercises and homework.
 This course will be offered as three sessions, with at least a two-week break in between each session for completion of homework.
-Attendance is mandatory at all sessions since full completion of the course includes demonstration and homework.
+Attendance is mandatory at all sessions since full completion of the course includes demonstration, homework, and review.
 Completion of this course will require full submission of both budget homework assignments.
 The pilot course schedule is as follows:

 Location: Wolverine Tower

 - Day 3: TBD

 Students should have experience preparing general budgets for sponsored research in their current U-M positions, with two or more years of on-the-job experience.
 Alternatively, participants should have completed the Navigate: Fundamentals course, former RAIN modules, or equivalent coursework focused on budget preparation for sponsored research.